tw-wuqian/infra-as-code-lab-exercise/Session_3_Terraform_State/README.md

 }
 ```

 9. Before we test out the remote state we should remove the local Terraform state files to ensure there are no conflicts.
-Before doing so we should run 'terraform state list' on the command prompt at the root of your solution.
+Before doing so we should run `terraform state list` on the command prompt at the root of your solution.
 It should return nothing which highlights Terraform is not managing any resources and therefore safe to delete the local Terraform state files.
-If it does list some resources then you should run 'terraform destroy -var-file="dev.tfvars"' to remove them before proceeding.
+If it does list some resources then you should run `terraform destroy -var-file="dev.tfvars"` to remove them before proceeding.
 Assuming you now have no resources listed when you run 'terraform state list' you can now delete the following files in the root of your solution.

 ```
 terraform.tfstate